houdiniproject/houdini/docs/production_deployment.md

 ## System requirements

-Webpack currently requires more than 2GB RAM to build the JavaScript assets, so a server with 3-4GB RAM is likely required.
+Webpack currently requires about 3GB RAM free to build the JavaScript assets in production mode, so a server with at least 4GB RAM is likely required.
 Optimisations may be possible, but due to the bootstrap-loader integration we can't currently switch to a newer Webpack.

 ## Production mode